Editor’s Note: Marc Lawrence, MD, is a member of Doximity’s Advisory

 Last month, advisory board member Peter Alperin wrote an essay outlining

-of Kaiser and other integrated delivery
+the strengths and advantages of Kaiser and other integrated delivery

 systems.
 Like Peter, I have worked for Kaiser, and I, too, have found it to